stephan77/iobroker.ai-autopilot/docs/RULES.md

 - Admin tabs missing → BUG
 - report.last not updated after trigger → BUG
 - Telegram not sent after analysis → BUG

+## Persistence Rules (MANDATORY)

+- Every derived action MUST be persisted in a state
+- Telegram messages are UI only, never a data store
+- report.actions MUST always contain the final merged action list
+- Learning feedback MUST be persisted before adapter stops

+## History Rules

+- Only history adapters with getHistory support are allowed
+- mysql.0 is NOT a history adapter
+- Valid adapters: sql.*, influxdb.*

+## Telegram Rules

+- Telegram send does NOT replace state updates
+- Every Telegram action MUST have a corresponding stored action
+- Telegram approval MUST update action status